Summary: Shepard burns.

 "Roger that," Shepard said, and wiped her face one last time with her napkin, pushed back her chair, and left.

 Garrus didn't go with her to the Shadow Broker's base, nor did he join the Shadow Broker when she visited Shepard's cabin.
-Shepard was...satisfied with Liara's decision, but she couldn't prevent a thread of worry from spinning around her thoughts when Liara cavalierly handed over a stack of digital paper that turned out to be very thorough, very complete dossiers on the Normandy's ground squad.
+Shepard was...satisfied with Liara's decision, but she couldn't prevent a thread of worry from spinning around her thoughts when Liara cavalierly handed over a stack of digital paper that turned out to be very thorough, very complete dossiers on the Normandy's fire team.
 Shepard drained the last of her glass of wine as she sat before them, elbows on her knees, hands folded; ultimately, there was no decision.
-Eleven of the files she wiped clean and then tossed in the trash shoot for good measure; the twelfth she took with her to the forward gunnery.
+Eleven of the files she wiped clean and then tossed in the trash chute for good measure; the twelfth she took with her to the forward battery.

 "Shepard," Garrus said, without looking up from his station.
 "Need me for something?"